 California Transparency in Supply Chains Act: What it is and who it impacts

-The California Transparency in Supply Chains Act of 2010 (CTSCA) was one of the first key pieces of legislation focused on modern slavery and human trafficking in supply chains passed in recent years.
-The core of this law is aimed at companies and ensuring transparency from companies to their consumers.
+California’s Transparency in Supply Chains Act of 2010 (CTSCA) was one of the first key pieces of legislation focused on modern slavery and human trafficking in supply chains.
+This law is aimed mainly at companies and ensuring transparency from companies to their consumers.

-When the Act passed in 2010, California set a precedent with state-level legislation on eradicating modern slavery and human trafficking within supply chains.
+When the Act passed in 2010, California set a precedent with state-level legislation on eradicating modern slavery and human trafficking.

 Since then, similar laws have passed in Europe, including the UK Modern Slavery Act, the German Supply Chain Due Diligence Act and Norway’s Transparency Act, to name a few.
-In the US, new legislation has been introduced recently, like the Uyghur Forced Labor Prevention Act of 2021.
+New legislation has also been introduced in the US, like the Uyghur Forced Labor Prevention Act of 2021.

 The catalyst behind the Transparency in Supply Chains Act was that Californians lacked access to information on human trafficking and modern slavery used to produce the goods they purchased.
 Therefore, they could not make well-informed decisions on the products they bought.
 Many consumers were blindly complicit in funding modern slavery and human trafficking crimes.